alexeyraspopov/react-warehouse/README.md

 The combination is defined by a set of UX scenarios that should be supported without unnecessary overhead for the developer.

-When the library performs an async request, the promise is stored in the cache and the tree is suspended (see [Suspense for Data Fetching][concurrent-suspense]).
+When the library performs an async request, the pending promise is stored in the cache and the tree is suspended (see [Suspense for Data Fetching][concurrent-suspense]).
 If two components trying to access the same data, they will suspend with the same promise.